ggounot/prestashop-custom-download-link/README.md

 # PrestaShop Custom Download Link

+*This module relies heavily on overrides.
+As such it is made especially for PrestaShop 1.6.*

 This is a PrestaShop module allowing to set a custom download link for a virtual product.

 The custom download link is to be set on the Virtual Product tab.